a-rey/CISCO_configs/README.md

 -  `Router(config-if)#ppp multilink`
 -  `Router(config-if)#no ip address`
 -  `Router(config-if)#ppp multilink group <num>`
-  - `num` must match local group and on neighbor router
+  -  `num` must match multilink group locally and on neighbor router
 - Add PAP/CHAP authentication on **each physical interface** in the multilink group if it is used

 ### PPPoE

-Create local dialer interface:
+Create _logical_ dialer interface:

 - `Router(config)#interface dialer <num>`
   - `num` is only _locally_ unique
 - `Router(config-if)#encapsulation ppp`
-  - Add PAP/CHAP authentication to dialer interface if it is used
+  - Layer 2: Add PAP/CHAP authentication to dialer interface if it is used
 - `Router(config-if)#ip address negotiated`
-  - Uses IPCP (a type of NCP) from PPP to learn IP from neighbor
+  - Layer 3: Uses IPCP (a type of NCP) from PPP to learn IP from neighbor
 - `Router(config-if)#mtu 1492`
-  - Accounts for the 8 byte PPPoE header
+  - Layer 3: Accounts for the 8 byte PPPoE header
 - `Router(config-if)#dialer pool <pool>`
-  - `pool` is only _locally_ unique
+  - Layer 1: `pool` is only _locally_ unique

-Define the PPPoE Ethernet interface:
+Define _physical_ Ethernet interface:

 -  `Router(config)#interface <eth-int>`
 -  `Router(config-if)#pppoe enable`
+   - Layer 2: enables PPoE on interface
 -  `Router(config-if)#pppoe-client dial-pool-number <pool>`
-   - `pool` must match the pool defined in the corresponding dialer interface
+   - Layer 1: `pool` must match the pool defined in the corresponding dialer interface
 -  `Router(config-if)#no ip address`
+   - Layer 3: IP address tied to logical _not_ physical interface in PPPoE

 ### Troubleshooting

 Common Issues:

+1. PPP issues...
    1. Interface is up&down?
       1. If other side is flipping between states, check for encapsulation miss match
       2. If other side _stays down_, check for PAP/CHAP authentication failure
       3. Check LCP (Link Control Protocol) state?
          1. `REQsent` => likely an encapsulation miss match
          2. `LCPopen` => link is up
    2. `ping` to neighbor interface works but no routing?
       1. Check if interfaces in different subnets?
          1. PPP will add a host route to routing table by default (makes `ping` work)
    3. IPv4 works but not IPv6?
       1. Check NCP (Network Control Protocols) for IPv6CP in `Open` state?
    4. CDP is not working?
       1. Check NCP (Network Control Protocols) for CDPCP in `Open` state?
-5. MLPPP issues...
+2. MLPPP issues...
    1. IP address assigned to physical interfaces instead of multilink interface?
-   2. Interface multilink number _and_ group number don't match locally or with neighbor?
+   2. Interface multilink number _and_ group number don't match locally **and** with neighbor?
    3. Multilink interface will be up&up as long as one of the serial links in the multilink group is up&up
-6. PPPoE issues...
+3. PPPoE issues...
-   1. `show interface dialer <num>` shows the interface as `up (spoofing) & up (spoofing)`:
+   1. `show interface dialer <num>` shows the interface as `up (spoofing) & up (spoofing)`?
-      1. If `show pppoe session` has no output, then check:
+      1. If `show pppoe session` has no output, then check (**Layer 1**):
          1. Dial pool numbers matching in the Ethernet interface and dialer interface?
-      2. If `show pppoe session` has no virtual access interface output, then check:
+      2. If `show pppoe session` has no virtual access interface output, then check (**Layer 2**):
          1. CHAP/PAP authentication issues?
-   2. `show interface dialer <num>` shows the interface as `up & up (spoofing)`:
+   2. `show interface dialer <num>` shows the interface as `up & up (spoofing)`?
-      1. If dialer interface does not have an IP, then check:
+      1. If dialer interface does not have an IP, then check (**Layer 3**):
          1. MTU equals 1492 on dialer interface?
          2. PPP NCP protocols allow for IPCP or IPv6CP to negotiate IP on dialer interface?